cuappdev/ithaca-transit-ios/README.md

 pod install
 ```

-3. Go to pinned messages in `#transit-ios` in Slack and download `Keys.plist` and `GoogleServiceInfo.plist`.
-Within the root directory, place these files in `~/TCAT/Supporting Files/`.
+3. Go to pinned messages in `#transit-ios` in Slack and download `Keys.plist` and the two `GoogleService-Info.plist` files.
+Within the root directory, place `Keys.plist`  in `~/TCAT/Supporting Files/`.
+Within the `TCAT` folder, create a new folder named `Firebase` so that the path from the root directory is `~/TCAT/Firebase`.
+Inside this new folder, create two new folders named `Dev` and `Prod`.
+Place the respective `GoogleService-Info.plist` file in each folder.

 >If you aren't an AppDev member, you can plug in your own API keys!
-View the `Sample Keys.plist` file in the root directory, and refer to instructions [here](https://support.google.com/firebase/answer/7015592?hl=en) on generating a `GoogleServiceInfo.plist`.
+View the `Sample Keys.plist` file in the root directory, and refer to instructions [here](https://support.google.com/firebase/answer/7015592?hl=en) on generating a `GoogleService-Info.plist`.
 For the latter step, you will need to create a project within Firebase.
 Let us know if you have any trouble with this, we're happy to help!

 4. Open the `.xcworkspace` file.